-The Collaborative Learning Center (CLC) is the result of a merger between the Academic Achievement Center and the Writing Center, in an effort to centralize tutoring services across campus.
-The CLC supports students academically at all levels and in all disciplines, except Physics, Chemistry and Math.
+The CLC supports students academically at all levels and in all disciplines, except Physics and Math.
 The Center is staffed by College Reading and Learning Association (CRLA) certified tutors and CUNY Graduate Center Writing Fellows.
+We offer face-to-face, individual, small group and asynchronous eTutoring sessions.